DmitryBala/flaskwallet/doc/index.rst

 I hope the rest is self-explanatory.
 One note though: there are two *Send coins* buttons, one on the wallet page and one on each account page.
 The former sends from the wallet, the latter from specific accounts.
-This means you can send coins that were received with addresses that belong to the account.
+This does *NOT* mean that you can send coins that were received with addresses that belong to the account, flaskwallet does not know about coincontrol or somesuch.

 Configuring your nodes
 ----------------------